 Anna Sáez de Tejada Cuenca

-When country managers at Zara set weekly prices during the clearance sales season, they consistently deviate from the revenue-maximizing prices (recommended by a decision support system), usually by setting prices that are lower than the optimal ones.
+When country managers at Zara set weekly prices during the clearance sales season, they consistently deviate from the revenue-maximizing prices (recommended by a DSS), usually by setting prices that are lower than the optimal ones.
 This pattern is consistent with a number of well-known behavioral biases: loss aversion, salience of the inventory, status quo bias, and inattention.
 In this paper, we aim to disentangle managers' degree of loss aversion from other behavioral biases.
 To do so, we build a structural model to replicate managers' price decision making process, and we fit it using data collected by Zara prior to the DSS's implementation.

-We find, for each value of the loss aversion parameter, its corresponding set of utility-maximizing prices, and pick the value of the parameter that best fits the prices that managers implemented.
+We find, for each value of the loss aversion parameter, its corresponding set of utility-maximizing prices, and then pick the value of the parameter that best fits the prices that managers implemented.
 We then compare their degree of loss aversion across product groups (e.g. fashion or basic products) and across country managers.
 We also compare their degree of loss aversion to that of non-expert subjects reported the behavioral literature.